adlayer/kamino/README.md

 With Kamino all your team can easily share the same dotfiles, vhosts, and database configuration files.
 It's written in shell script, so it runs anywhere.

-> if you hate run the same configuration on multiple machines, Kamino is the right tool for you.
+> If you hate run the same configuration on multiple machines, Kamino is the right tool for you.

 ### Storage
 All config files are stored in an Amazon S3 Bucket, so we encourage you to create an account there and reserve an exclusive bucket for Kamino.